GEOM4009/W25_Ice_OnOff/README.md

 * README.md &rarr; Overview of the Ice On/Off analysis tools and usage instructions (you’re reading this now)

 ---
+## Hardware Requirements
+Since most of the image processing in these tools is handled on Google Earth Engine’s servers, they do not require intensive local memory.
+However, to ensure smooth performance when plotting results or managing CSV files, it’s recommended to use a computer with at least 8 GB of RAM.

+Internet access is required for all Earth Engine operations.

+**Note:** Processing speed may vary depending the complexity of the analysis (e.g., large waterbodies and/or wide date ranges), Google’s server load, and your internet connection.

+---
 ## Environment Setup
 1. Save the IceOnOff_ORK.yml file to an accessible directory